 It is always a good way to show off a little bit on social media.
 You have put so much effort into it, I imagine.
 So, it is your time to have some fun of yours!

 Summarize your event's most important memories

-Don't forget to include the important details as benefits your participants got from your event so that they would want to come to your future events as well as attracting more for the same reason.
+Don't forget to include important details such as the benefits your participants got from your event so that they would want to come to your future events as well as attract more for the same reason.

 Post your event's success with numbers

-Bonus Tip: Don't forget to thank to your audience and include the details of your next event
+Bonus Tip: Don't forget to thank your audience and include the details of your next event